mouwaficbdr/react-tenzies-game/README.md

 Contributing
 ------------

 If you're interested in contributing to Tenzies, please fork the repository and submit a pull request.
-We welcome any improvements or new features that can enhance the gameplay experience.